haretche/roman-numeral/README.md

     $ cd ~/workspace/roman-numeral
     ```

-2. Use maven to build the Java project and generate a Jar.
+2. Use Maven to build the Java project and generate a Jar.
     ```bash
     $ mvn clean install
     ```